Jobhdez/jobhdez.github.io/_posts/2023-04-6-the-beauty-of-sicp.md

 >The trouble here is that substitution is based ultimately on the notion that the symbols in our language are essentially names for values.
 But as soon as we introduce set! and the idea that the value of a variable can change, a variable can no longer be simply a name.

-Here are some examples  from SICP that illustratin this idea.
+Here are some examples  from SICP illustrating this idea.
 Suppose you have a function`make-simplified-withdraw` defined as:

 ```Scheme
 (define (make-simplifed-withdraw balance)